 1066: The Year of the Conquest by David Howarth (non-fiction)

-The Last English King by Julian Rathbon (a fictional account, told from perspective of one of Harold’s surviving household soldiers)
+The Last English King by Julian Rathbon (a fictional account, told from the perspective of one of Harold’s surviving household soldiers)

 1066: The Year that Changed Everything (Great Courses/audiobook)